-- 1. To operate a pension fund - 2.
-To collect investment income and other amounts due to the Fund as set out in the Regulations including employer and employee contributions and, as far as the Administering Authority is able to, ensure these contributions are paid by the due date to any arrangements this will be brought to their attention.
-Outstanding contributions or other monies not received by due date may be charged interest in accordance with the Regulations at Base Rate + 1%.
+- 1. To operate a pension fund. - 2.
+To collect investment income and other amounts due to the Fund as set out in the Regulations including employer and employee contributions and, as far as the Administering Authority is able to, ensure these contributions are paid by the due date.